-Welcome to our third installment of Ask Jack, featuring the prodigious culinary talents of professional holistic chef Jack McNulty answering food-related questions generated by you, our community.
+Welcome to our fourth installment of Ask Jack, featuring the prodigious culinary talents of professional holistic chef Jack McNulty answering food-related questions generated by you, our community.
 Check out the show notes below that dig deeper into the topics covered on this episode.
 Set your dials to this station for this season’s final episode, Ask Jack #5, premiering on November 10, 2021, just in time for the holidays.
 Beat the rush and submit your questions for the next Ask Jack early by emailing them to email@example.com.

 In this episode, we have received a smorgasbord of questions from all over the world on all sorts of saucy, nutty, oily yet all delicious topics.
 So, let’s see what food- and cooking-related questions are coursing through the culinary minds of the OMS community.